Classroom

 Next, Introduction to Pronunciation

-TOP > CLASSROOM > ONOMATOPOEIA
+TOP > C/ROOM > ONOMATOPOEIA